PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - We see that `10.0.9` AMI is available, which is what we are targeting for this deployment

-> &#10067; How many different BYOL AMIs are available for 10.x in the us-west-2 region?
+> &#10067; How many different BYOL AMIs are available for 10.1.x in the us-west-2 region?
 >
-> &#10067; What is the Marketplace AMI ID for 10.0.9 in the us-west-2 region?
+> &#10067; What is the BYOL Marketplace AMI ID for 10.2.0 in the us-east-1 region?

 > &#10067; What are some options if there is no AMI available for your targeted version?